 The remaining three courses are electives.
 At least one course must be taken outside of the history department.
 You may take any course that focuses substantially on the African American experience.
 Topics include, but are not limited to:

-You'll learn about the world's most dynamic and significant areas: East Asia and South Asia.
-The curriculum focuses on the culture, history, languages and politics of some of the world's oldest civilizations and rapidly developing new economic and military powers.
-This includes India, Pakistan, Bangladesh, China, Korea and Japan.
+This curriculum focuses on some of the world's most dynamic and significant areas: East Asia, Southeast Asia and South Asia.
+You'll learn about the culture, history, languages and politics of some of the world's oldest civilizations as well as their rapidly developing new economic and military powers.
+This includes India, Pakistan, Bangladesh, China, Korea, Japan and Vietnam.

-Courses are taught by internationally recognized experts in Chinese and South Asian history, philosophy and art history.
+Courses are taught by internationally recognized experts in Asian history, philosophy, religion, politics and art history.
 Students are encouraged to take advantage of study abroad opportunities to Asia.

 The new perspectives you gain will help you in the professional work environment and in everyday life as our world and nation become more diverse and interconnected.